VolvoGroup/dymoval/README.md

 </div>

-If you are developing your models in a CI/CD environment, then *Dymoval* can help you in deciding if merging or not the latest model changes.
+This means that if you are developing your models in a CI/CD environment, then *Dymoval* can help you in deciding if merging or not the latest model changes.
-*Dymoval* functions can also be included in development pipelines scripts, so the whole CI/CD process can be fully automatized.
+In-fact, *Dymoval* functions can also be included in development pipelines scripts, so the whole CI/CD process can be fully automatized.

 It does not matter if your model is a Deep Neural Network, an ODE or something more complex, nor it is important if you use Modelica or Simulink or any other tool as modeling tool.
 You can still use *Dymoval*.